L30N1DAS/mood/README.md

 safety overview for that equipment or process.**

-Similarly, if you are unsure on the safe way to perform some process just ask one of our several lab assitants.
+Similarly, if you are unsure on the safe way to perform some process just ask one of our several lab assistants.
 We are happy to help!
 There will be additional safety instructions covered over the course of the two weeks and all relevant safety documents will be kept in the `Safety` folder in this repository.